 - starting to show signs of being able to run

 - Balance bikes come with a minimum seat height.
 Your child will need to be a certain size to be able to sit on the balance bike seat and propel themselves with their legs.
 See balance bike sizing guide.

 - This is not as important as a lot of the strength requirements can be overcome with parent facilitation in the early stages of learning to ride a balance bike.
-As they start to do these tasks with your facilitation they will start to develop the required strength and become more independent.
+As they start to do these tasks with your help they will start to develop the required strength and become more independent.
 Strength that allows them to walk with the balance bike, pick the bike up and make it upright, able to lift their leg over the bike frame so they can sit on the seat and straddle the bike, put the bike down.
-The weight of the balance bike is important if you are wanting to use a balance bike at 18 month to 2years – as a guide – the bike should not weigh more that 30% of your child’s weight.
+The weight of a balance bike is important if you are wanting to use the bike at 18 month to 2 years – as a guide – the bike should not weigh more that 30% of your child’s weight.
 See balance bike fitting guide.

 - Being exposed to role models – older brothers and sisters or cousins and friends that have a balance bike or ride a bike certainly help with desire and an understanding of what to do and how to ride a balance bike